Ultimate Guide to Avoiding Home Selling Mistakes

 This is called “buying a listing”; when an Agent eagerly agrees to any price you suggest.
 They accept your inflated price knowing that at a later point when your home hasn’t sold, they’ll simply recommend a price reduction due to your home not selling.

-You should be able to trust the Agent you hire, knowing that they’re advising you honestly and not keeping any dirty secrets in hopes that it benefits themselves.
+You should be able to trust the real estate agent you hire, knowing that they’re advising you honestly and not keeping any dirty secrets in hopes that it benefits themselves.
 Chasing the market routinely results in a lower ultimate selling price.
-Price your home correctly
+Price your home correctly the first time with the help of a local real estate who keeps their finger on the pulse of the current market.

 You weren’t educated about the home selling process